 I believe the Lord hears and answers the sincere prayers of the Faithful.
-However, He does not always answer them in the manner, and at the time, we might expect.
+However, He does not always answer prayers according to our will.
+Nor does He answer them in the manner and time we might desired or expect.
 We may think our concerns are of great importance and urgent, but the Lord knows all things, and He knows what is best.
 A scripture comes to mind: “For my thoughts are not your thoughts, neither are your ways my ways, saith the Lord.
-For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.”
-(Isaiah 55:8-9) To illustrate this point, I would like to share two examples of urgent prayers.
+For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isaiah 55:8-9).
+To illustrate these points, I would like to share two personal examples of “urgent” prayers.

-Incidentally, as time passed, I reflected frequently on the death of my companion and the desperate promise I made to the Lord: “I would dedicate my life in His service if He would just save my companion.”
-At one point, I remember thinking briefly: “I guess I’m off the hook now!”
-However, it was a mistaken thought.
+As time passed, I reflected frequently on the death of my companion and the desperate promise I made to the Lord: “I would dedicate my life in His service if He would just save my companion.”
+At one fleeting moment, I remember thinking briefly: “I guess I’m off the hook now!”
+However, it was a foolish thought.
 Frankly, I was wrong.
-Events and consequences in this life should have no bearing upon whether we should choose the right.
+Events and consequences in this life should have no bearing upon whether we should choose the right and serve the Lord.
 Choosing to serve the Lord is always the correct decision.
 Making that choice should be independent of life’s consequences.
 In my case, I knew I had already decided to serve the Lord with all my might.
 It was a Holy Covenant I had made previously.
-One I should honor.
+One I should continue to honor.

 Several years later, another significant prayerful event occurred.
-Our Stake Presidency visited our Military Servicemen’s Branch to reorganize the Branch Presidency.
+It was 1975 and we lived in Germany.
+The Stake Presidency visited our Military Servicemen’s Branch to reorganize the Branch Presidency.
 In that process, I had the opportunity to be interviewed by the Stake President.
 It was a great interview.
-He did not call me to serve in the Branch Presidency, but later in the day, the President asked that I meet with him again.
-In this second interview, he said: “Brother Edgar, we came here today to reorganize the Branch Presidency of the Bitburg Branch.
+He did not call me to serve in the Branch Presidency, but later in the day, the President asked me to meet with him again.
+In that second interview, he said: “Brother Edgar, we came here today to reorganize the Branch Presidency of the Bitburg Branch.
 We did not plan on reorganizing the Elders’ Quorum Presidency.
 However, it has become clear in my mind that the Lord wants you to serve as the President of the Bitburg Branch Quorum of Elders.
 Will you accept that calling?”
-I was sure the Stake President had received inspiration from the Holy Spirit, so I said: “Yes, of course.”
+I was certain the Stake President had received inspiration from the Holy Spirit, so I said: “Yes, of course.”

 Then the Stake President added, “our Priesthood Meeting will begin in about 10 minutes, and we would like to sustain the new Elders’ Quorum Presidency in that meeting.”
 He pointed to an empty classroom and added, “will you please go into that room and take about five minutes to pray for the names of two brethren to serve as your counselors in the presidency?”

 Wow!
 I knew the Stake President held priesthood keys.
 I knew I had just been called by him and by inspiration.
 I knew the Lord answers prayers.
 I knew I was worthy.
-And, I knew I had five minutes to receive an answer.
+And I knew I had five minutes to receive an answer.
 I remember thinking to myself: “Scott, PAY ATTENTION and learn!
 Within five minutes, you will receive a revelation!”
-There was no need to wait five minutes.
-As soon as I knelt and began my prayer, two distinct names came clearly into my mind.
+In fact, there was no need to wait five minutes.
+As soon as I knelt and began to pray, two distinct names came clearly into my mind.